After touring all 30 major league ballparks, ESPN’s Eric Neel has ranked PNC Park as the best.

 Each Home Game is a Fiesta

 The fun isn’t limited to inside PNC Park.
 Each home game is a fiesta.
-The streets surrounding the park are filled with fans, music and children’s activities, and the Roberto Clemente Bridge, which connects downtown Pittsburgh to the North Side right outside of PNC Park is closed to vehicular traffic, allowing pedestrians to walk to the park.
+The streets surrounding the park are filled with fans, music and children’s activities.
+The Roberto Clemente Bridge, which connects downtown Pittsburgh to the North Side right outside of PNC Park, is closed to vehicular traffic on game days, allowing pedestrians to walk to the park.

 The Gateway Clipper Fleet provides a shuttle to the game.
 It leaves from its Station Square dock and drops off fans outside PNC Park, then shuttles them back to Station Square after the game.